 The increasing gap between water demand and availability has become a serious concern in Maharashtra.
 The state ranks third in India in terms of both population and geographical area.
 Increasing population, urbanization, and agricultural expansion have intensified pressure on available water resources.
 As a result, efficient water management and the optimal use of this limited and valuable resource have become essential to minimize the risk of future water crises.
 Rising water demand and continuous degradation of natural resources have led to a decline in per capita water availability and agricultural productivity.
 In this context, soil and water conservation through a watershed-based approach has gained increasing importance.
 The impacts of climate change are expected to further aggravate these challenges.

 The objectives and technologies of soil and water conservation are highly location-specific.
 Technologies developed for one region cannot be directly applied to other areas due to differences in physiography, environmental conditions, technical feasibility, and socio-economic factors (Ramakrishnan et al., 2009).
 Site selection for conservation measures depends not only on annual rainfall but also on terrain characteristics, soil permeability, land use, and their spatial and temporal variations (Kolekar et al., 2017).
-Recent advances in remote sensing and Geographic Information Systems (GIS) have provided valuable tools for integrated resource analysis and improved planning of watershed interventions.
+Recent advances in remote sensing and Geographic Information Systems have provided valuable tools for integrated resource analysis and improved planning of watershed interventions.
 (Varade et al., 2013).
-Satellite remote sensing provides a reliable and accurate information on natural resources, which is pre-requisite for planned and balanced development at watershed level.
+Satellite remote sensing provides reliable and accurate information on natural resources, which is pre-requisite for planned and balanced development at the watershed level.
 (Durbude and Venkatesh, 2004)

-Geographic information systems (GIS) techniques are increasingly used for planning, development, and management of natural resources at regional, national, and international level (Regulwar and Ambhore, 2017).
-They have been applied for the assessment of several water related environmental challenges such as soil erosion, degradation of land by water logging, ground and surface water contamination, and ecosystem changes (Syst et al., 2011)
+Geographic information systems techniques are increasingly used for planning, development, and management of natural resources at the regional, national, and international levels (Regulwar and Ambhore, 2017).
+They have been applied for the assessment of several water related environmental challenges including: soil erosion, degradation of land by water logging, ground and surface water contamination, and ecosystem changes (Syst et al., 2011)

-The ridge to valley watershed management planned at Wasari villages in Ghatanji tehsil of Yavatmal district, Maharashtra.
+The ridge to valley watershed management is planned at Wasari villages in Ghatanji tehsil of Yavatmal district, Maharashtra.
 The major issues in this village include degradation of natural resources, which leads to increased soil erosion and water scarcity.
 Agricultural productivity is low due to the continued use of traditional farming practices.
 Inappropriate water management further worsens the situation, while climate variability adds additional stress on water and agriculture systems.
 There is also a strong need to mobilize the community to adopt improved water management practices and advanced technological solutions to balance water demand and supply.
-The integration of GIS and Remote Sensing is used for the selection of suitable sites for soil and water conservation measures in this Wasari, following a ridge-to-valley approach.
+The integration of GIS and Remote Sensing is used for the selection of suitable sites for soil and water conservation measures in Wasari, following a ridge-to-valley approach.

 Material and Methods